 There is limited laboratory workup that may provide sensitive or specific information regarding initial LETM presentation, as AQP4 antibody results may take weeks to return.
 CSF examination may aid in distinguishing between MS and NMO associated LETM.
 Pleocytosis is frequent and marked in NMO, while uncommon in MS. Oligoclonal bands are persistent in MS.

 In TM it is imperative to rule out any compressive etiology within the spine that could present with similar symptoms and findings of cord inflammation and warrant emergent neurosurgical intervention.
-MRI findings in TM are different to those found in MS as the pattern is symmetric, uniform, spanning 3 or more consecutive vertebral levels, and can involve the entire diameter of the cord.1 Lumbar puncture and evaluation of CSF must be performed, which would be remarkable for pleocytosis or increased IgG index.
+MRI findings in TM are different to those found in MS as the pattern is symmetric, uniform, spanning 3 or more consecutive vertebral levels, and can involve the entire diameter of the cord.4 Lumbar puncture and evaluation of CSF must be performed, which would be remarkable for pleocytosis or increased IgG index.
 These findings are accompanied by time of maximal disability of more than 4 hours, but less than 21 hours.
 Longitudinally extensive transverse myelitis can be diagnosed when a hyperintense spinal cord lesion extends 3 or more levels on spinal MRI.

 Magnetic resonance imaging plays a key role in identifying LETM, regardless of its etiology (infectious, idiopathic, infarction, NMOSD, viral myelitis, among others.
 Brain MRI of an NMO patient should be normal or with non-specific changes; around 50% of MRIs are normal at presentation.
 Spinal cord bright spotty lesions on axial T2W images have been the most distinctive finding of NMO related LETM.
-Features associated with AQP4 positive antibody include cervicomedullary junction involvement, cord expansion in the acute stage, presence of bright spotty lesions, and female sex.10
+Features associated with AQP4 positive antibody include cervicomedullary junction involvement, cord expansion in the acute stage, presence of bright spotty lesions, and female sex.11

 Supplemental assessment tools

 Urodynamic studies can be performed to further assess bladder function.
-Ophthalmologic examination, including visual evoked potentials and ocular coherence tomography, can be used to assess for optic neuritis in young children who cannot describe visual changes, and also to assess for subclinical optic neuritis.
+Ophthalmologic examination, including visual evoked potentials and ocular coherence tomography, can be used to assess for optic neuritis in young children who cannot describe visual changes, and to assess for subclinical optic neuritis.
 Neuropsychological testing can assess for cognitive abnormalities in memory, problem solving, attention, and executive function, all of which can often be found in MS patients.

 Early predictions of outcomes

 Obtaining information and assessment of the patient’s home, school, or work environment are necessary to make use of proper modifications, adaptive devices and equipment to allow the child to be as independent as possible.
 Depending on the degree of impairment, environmental modifications may be needed for wheelchair use at home and work/school, use of ramps and door width adjustments to ensure safe mobility.
-Attendants/aids, bath and toilet equipment, assistive and adaptive devices, and technology can be adjunctive support for people with SCI to promote as much functional independence as possible.
+Attendants/aids, bath and toilet equipment, assistive and adaptive devices, and technology can be adjunctive support for people with MS and TM to promote as much functional independence as possible.

 Social role and social support system